 To make clear, this estimate of “problem gamblers” represents the number of individuals suffering the most severe form of gambling harm from their gambling.

 Why is this an equality and diversity issue?

 Problem gambling harm is more prevalent amongst BAME communities (approximately 1 in 17 BAME gamblers) (odds ratio of around 3 relative to white ethnic groups)

 Gambling harm is more likely to affect non-gamblers if they are from BAME communities (9% of BAME adults reported experiencing harm from someone else's gambling versus 7% in white ethnicity adults)

 Betting shops in England and Wales are in postcode districts where the population is disproportionately composed of individuals from BAME ethnicity groups.

 What about harm in low-risk and moderate-risk gamblers?

-Studies in New Zealand and Victoria (Australia) have provided evidence that there is considerably more harm in gamblers from low-risk and moderate-risk harm gambling than there is in those suffering “problem gambling” harm, due to the relative size of the populations.
+Studies in New Zealand and Victoria (Australia) have provided evidence that there is considerably more harm in gamblers from low-risk and moderate-risk harm gambling than those suffering “problem gambling” harm due to the relative size of the populations.